elnigno/aula-dk-picture-download/README.md

 For it to work, you must first **log into aula.dk with your browser**.

+options:

 Accepted parameters:

-- `--cutoffDate` (in ISO format "YYYY-MM-DD"): only download images that have been posted on or after this date [required].
+- `--cutoffDate CUTOFFDATE` Only download images that have been posted on or after this date (format: "YYYY-MM-DD")
-- `--tags`: only download having these comma separated tags [required].
+- `--tags TAGS [TAGS ...]` Only download pictures having at least one of these tags
-- `--outputFolder`: download images in this folder
+- `--outputFolder OUTPUTFOLDER` Download images in this folder

 The script saves images in folders, grouping them by album/post/message.
 The folders names follow the template "Date Title", where the date is in ISO format (yyyymmdd) and the title is the album/post/message title.